acornelissen/DTS6012M_UART/README.md

 * Initializes UART communication with the sensor.
 * Starts the sensor's continuous measurement stream.
 * Parses incoming data frames according to the datasheet protocol.
-* Performs Modbus CRC-16 checksum validation for data integrity.
+* Performs Modbus CRC-16 checksum validation for data integrity (can be optionally disabled for performance).
 * Provides easy-to-use functions to retrieve:
     * Primary Target Distance (mm)
     * Primary Target Intensity